drivendataorg/cookiecutter-data-science/README.md

 #### Based on a project from Driven Data: [Project homepage](http://drivendata.github.io/cookiecutter-data-science/)

-### Requirements to use the cookiecutter template:
+### Requirements to use this project structure template:
 -----------
  - Python 2.7 or 3.5
  - [Cookiecutter Python package](http://cookiecutter.readthedocs.org/en/latest/installation.html) >= 1.4.0: This can be installed with pip: